 If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received a voting card and voting instructions from that organization rather than from us.
 Simply follow the instructions to ensure that your vote is counted.
-To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
-Follow the instructions from your broker, bank or other agent included with the proxy materials, or contact your broker, bank or other agent to request a proxy form.
+To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent included with the proxy materials, or contact your broker, bank or other agent to request a proxy form.